Designed and woven by Sara Goldenberg

-Hand wash in warm to hot soapy water, hang or lay flat to dry (I did not put this in the dryer at all.
+Hand wash both fabrics in warm to hot soapy water, hang or lay flat to dry.
+(I did not put this in the dryer at all.
 You do not want to heavily full the fabric.)

 Step 1: Starting with the body of the shawl, use the 1-1/2″ of plainweave on either end to create a double rolled hem.
 Press, pin, and stitch into place by hand or on the sewing machine.

 Step 2: Ruffle the trim by pulling the second thread in from one selvedge edge.
 Pull from both ends of the fabric and smooth out to get an even ruffle all the way around.

 Step 3: Pin the ruffle in place around all 4 edges, overlapping the edge of the body fabric about 1/2″.
 Adjust as needed so that the ruffle is even around all the edges.
 When you are certain you have the right amount of pull in your warp to make the ruffle lie evenly all the way around, fold over one edge of the ruffle with 1/2″ single-fold hem.
 Steam-press and stitch.